serprex/openEtG/readme.txt

 5	Run "node updatedb.js" (NB it takes csv files as parameters if you don't want to download every single one)

+6	Download pixi.dev.js from https://github.com/GoodBoyDigital/pixi.js/tree/master/bin

-6	Run "buildOpenEtg.bat" in your openEtG folder
+7	Run "buildOpenEtg.bat" in your openEtG folder

-7	Start redis-server, and in the console, run "node server.js"
+8	Start redis-server, and in the console, run "node server.js"

-8	Browse to http://127.0.0.1:13602 and it should work!
+9	Browse to http://127.0.0.1:13602 and it should work!

 NB when you edit a module you need to run step 6 to update etgify, & when the card DB is updated you need to run step 5